Shekhar-Khairnar/Credit-Card-Fraud-Detection/README.md

 - Recall Score
 - F-beta Score

-## In this case importance is given to the precision score.
-It depends on use case, whether to give importance to precision or recall and if we want to consider both then we can use f-beta score with b = 1.
+## In this case importance is given to the precision score (reducing FP i.e. reducing the number of Normal transactions classified as Fraud).
+It depends on the use case, whether to give importance to precision or recall and if we want to consider both then we can use the f-beta score with b = 1.
 With b = 0.5 importance will be given to precision considering both recall and precision and with b = 2 importance is given to recall considering both precision and recall.

+## Discussing the results with the domain expert is important as he will decide or direct on to which metric is more important.